modelscope/modelscope/README.md

 # Introduction

-[ModelScope]( https://www.modelscope.cn) is a “Model-as-a-Service” (MaaS) platform that seeks to bring together most advanced machine learning models from the AI community, and to streamline the process of leveraging AI models in real applications.
-The core ModelScope library enables developers to perform inference, training and evaluation, through rich layers of API designs that facilitate a unified experience across state-of-the-art models from different AI domains.
+[ModelScope]( https://www.modelscope.cn) is built upon the notion of “Model-as-a-Service” (MaaS).
+It seeks to bring together most advanced machine learning models from the AI community, and streamlines the process of leveraging AI models in real-world applications.
+The core ModelScope library open-sourced in this repository provides the interfaces and implementations that allow developers to perform  model inference, training and evaluation.

-The Python library offers the layered-APIs necessary for model contributors to integrate models from CV, NLP, Speech, Multi-Modality, as well as Scientific-computation, into the ModelScope ecosystem.
-Implementations for all these different models are encapsulated within the library in a way that allows easy and unified access.
-With such integration, model inference, finetuning, and evaluations can be done with only a few lines of codes.
-In the meantime, flexibilities are provided so that different components in the model applications can be customized as well, where necessary.
+In particular, with rich layers of API-abstraction, the ModelScope library offers unified experience to explore state-of-the-art models spanning across domains such as CV, NLP, Speech, Multi-Modality, and Scientific-computation.
+Model contributors of different areas can integrate models into the ModelScope ecosystem through the layered-APIs, allowing easy and unified access to their models.
+Once integrated, model inference, fine-tuning, and evaluations can be done with only a few lines of codes.
+In the meantime, flexibilities are also provided so that different components in the model applications can be customized wherever necessary.

-Apart from harboring implementations of various models, ModelScope library also enables the necessary interactions with ModelScope backend services, particularly with the Model-Hub and Dataset-Hub.
+Apart from harboring implementations of a wide range of different models, ModelScope library also enables the necessary interactions with ModelScope backend services, particularly with the Model-Hub and Dataset-Hub.
 Such interactions facilitate management of  various entities (models and datasets) to be performed seamlessly under-the-hood, including entity lookup, version control, cache management, and many others.

-# Models and Online Demos
+# Models and Online Accessibility

-Hundreds of models are made publicly available on ModelScope (600+ and counting), covering the latest development in areas such as NLP, CV, Audio, Multi-modality, and AI for Science, etc. Many of these models represent the SOTA in the fields, and made their open-sourced debut on ModelScope.
+Hundreds of models are made publicly available on [ModelScope]( https://www.modelscope.cn)  (600+ and counting), covering the latest development in areas such as NLP, CV, Audio, Multi-modality, and AI for Science, etc. Many of these models represent the SOTA in their specific fields, and made their open-sourced debut on ModelScope.
 Users can visit ModelScope([modelscope.cn](http://www.modelscope.cn)) and experience first-hand how these models perform via online experience, with just a few clicks.
-Immediate developer-experience is also possible through the ModelScope Notebook, which is backed by ready-to-use cloud CPU/GPU development environment, and is only a click away on ModelScope website.
+Immediate developer-experience is also possible through the ModelScope Notebook, which is backed by ready-to-use CPU/GPU development environment in the cloud - only one click away on [ModelScope](https://www.modelscope.cn).

-Some of the representative examples include:
+Some representative examples include:

 NLP: